 Anal Glands and Anal Sacs

-For our furry friends, these glands are usually emptied when the cat or dog has a bowel movement.
-Unfortunately, they don’t always work as they should and that’s when we humans have to intervene.
+For our furry friends, these glands usually empty when the cat or dog has a bowel movement.
+Unfortunately, they don’t always work as they should, and that’s when we humans have to intervene.
 Dogs tend to have more issues than cats when it comes to compacted anal glands.
-Compaction results when the ducts that drain the glands become blocked.
+Compacted glands result when the ducts that drain the glands become blocked.
 Usually, thicker than normal secretions are the cause of the blockage.
-Other times, infection or abscesses are the culprits.
+Sometimes, infection or abscesses are the culprits.
 The glands become itchy, swollen, and painful.

 A vet visit is generally required.
-A veterinarian will remove the blockage or abscess and your pet will receive a round of antibiotics.
-Sometimes, a topical ointment will also be prescribed, to be placed on the infected anal glands.
+A veterinarian will remove the blockage or abscess, and your pet will receive a round of antibiotics.
+Sometimes, a topical ointment is prescribed, to be placed on the infected anal glands.
 This means that the lucky owner, you, gets to become intimate with your dog’s rear end for at least a week.
 The glands are likely to become reinfected or impacted in the future, so owning your pet means you will have to rub ointment on an area a pet owner generally doesn’t want to touch at all.